MatthewPageUK/js-prims-mst/README.md

 # js-prims-mst

- A Javascript example of Prims MST algorithm
+Old Javascript demo of Prims MST with a visual map to represent the tree.